Back

-The United States of America and our allies depend on Los Alamos National Laboratory’s (LANL’s) capabilities to support the security of our nation and world.
+The United States of America and our allies depend on the capabilities of Los Alamos National Laboratory (LANL) to support the security of our Nation and the world.

 We are charged with effectively leading and coordinating efforts within LANL and across partnering institutions and communities to fulfill the responsibilities entrusted to us.
-Our scientific and operational strengths are vital for managing the risks facing our nation and world.
-As the global environment changes, so the Laboratory must be ready to meet new challenges while delivering on the current programs and deliverables.
-LANL is committed to its partnership with the National Nuclear Security Agency (NNSA), Department of Defense (DOD), Congress, and other institutions central to our mission.
+Our scientific and operational strengths are vital for managing the risks we currently face.
+As the global environment changes, so the Laboratory must be ready to meet new challenges while delivering on current programs and deliverables.
+We are committed to partnerships with the National Nuclear Security Agency (NNSA), Department of Energy (DOE), Department of Defense, Congress, and other institutions central to our mission.

 Mission